s1d6point7bugcrowd/xsstrike-bruteforce-automation/README.md

     Ensure gau, gf, and XSStrike are installed and properly configured on your system.
     Customize the encoded_payloads.txt file to include your desired payloads for more effective testing.
-    Consider adding logging to capture the output of XSStrike for further analysis.

 This script will help you automate the process of testing multiple URLs for XSS vulnerabilities using XSStrike.